-The compensation resulting from this loss assessment must be paid to Mr Q or into his SIPP within 28 days of the date Options receives notification of his acceptance of this final decision.
-The calculations should be carried out as at the date of this final decision.
-Interest must be added to the compensation amount at the rate of 8% per year simple from the date of this final decision to the date of settlement if the compensation is not paid within 28 days.
+The compensation must be paid as set out above within 28 days of the date Options receives notification of Mr S's acceptance of this final decision.
+Interest must be added to the compensation amount at the rate of 8% per year simple from the date of this decision to the date of settlement if the compensation is not paid within 28 days.